sayanm-10/BootstrapTurner/README.md

 ### To run
+Download or clone the repository.

-Go to terminal and execute
+Go to terminal, traverse to the BootstrapTurner directory and execute

 > npm install

 > npm start

-Go to localhost:5000 on your browser
+Go to localhost:5000 on your browser.
+All other routes except '/' go to a 404 page.